metaseed/pwsh/doc/pwsh.tips.md

 cls (remove all content)
 ctrl+L (just scroll all content to top)

-F8: complete command line from history remove cmd history: Remove-Item (Get-PSReadlineOption).HistorySavePath Get-PSReadLineOption|% HistorySavePath|code
+F8: complete command line from history, from history of this command alt+a: find argument from all command history

+remove cmd history: Remove-Item (Get-PSReadlineOption).HistorySavePath Get-PSReadLineOption|% HistorySavePath|code
 Ctrl+]: goto Brace (){}[]